ABouskila/Useful-Links/README.md

 # Useful-Links
-From R Bloggers and other sites
+From R Bloggers and other sites:

 Distance calculations on maps
 https://www.r-bloggers.com/three-ways-to-calculate-distances-in-r/